 This should be the rule of thumb when it comes to mixing all of the ingredients together.
-Only beat things until they are blended properly, and then stop when you know that you have finished the job.
+Only beat things until they are blended properly, then stop when you know that you’ve finished the job.

-It might even be best to beat things using medium speed instead of high speed unless the recipe that you are utilizing specifically calls for it.
-It makes it less likely that you will make a mistake, and you should have an easier time getting things right.
+It might even be best to beat things using medium speed instead of high speed unless the recipe that you’re utilizing specifically calls for it.
+It makes it less likely that you’ll make a mistake, and you should have an easier time getting things right.

 2 – Using Cold Ingredients